mikkopaderes/ember-firebase-service/README.md

 }
 ```

+## Usage

-After setting up your configuration, you can now inject the `firebase` service and use it as you would use Firebase normally.
+You can now inject the `firebase` service and use it as you would use Firebase normally.

 ```javascript
 import { inject } from '@ember/service';